JackDanna/FogentRoleplayTemplate/src/Settings/FogentRoleplaySettingTemplate/CoreRules/FogentRoleplayCoreRules.md

 Combat Modifiers represent different circumstances and actions that can occur within combat.

-### Ranged vs Melee (Disadvantage)

-When a character is making a ranged attack, they gain Disadvantage on their ranged combat roll if they are within range of an opponent who is targeting them with a melee combat roll during that round.

 ### Stationary Shooting (Advantage) (Disadvantage to Evasion Rolls)

 Remain stationary for an entire round to gain a more stable base for ranged attacks.
 Advantage on all of ranged attacks for that round, except against opponents engaging the character with a Melee or Reach Range combat roll.
 Due to being a stationary target, Disadvantage on Evasion Roll.